sourcegraph/sourcegraph-public-snapshot/doc/user/campaigns/index.md

 1. Read through the **[How it works](#how-it-works)** section below and **watch the video** to get an understanding of how campaigns work.
 1. Go through the "[Getting started](./getting_started.md)" instructions to setup your Sourcegraph instance for campaigns.
 1. Create your first campaign from a set of patches by reading "[Creating a campaign from patches](./creating_campaign_from_patches.md)".
-1. Create a manual campaign to track the progress of already-existing pull requests on your code host: "[Creating a manual campaign](./creating_manual_campaign.md)".
+1. Create a manual campaign to track the progress of existing pull requests on your code host by reading "[Creating a manual campaign](./creating_manual_campaign.md)".

 At this point you're ready to explore the [**example campaigns**](./examples/index.md) and [create your own action definitions](./actions.md) and campaigns.

 ## When should I use campaigns?

+You should use campaigns if you want to:

+* run code to make changes across a large number of repositories.
+* keep track of a large number of pull requests and their status on GitHub or Bitbucket Server instances.
+* execute commands to upgrade dependencies in multiple repositories.
+* use Sourcegraph's search and replace matches by running code in the matched repositories.

 Campaigns allow you to **leverage Sourcegraph's search powers** and **execute code and Docker containers in all the repositories** yielded by a single Sourcegraph search query.